-- SG3 maintain the correct operation of the security services provided by the TOE for the Security IC Embedded Software. - SG4 provide random numbers. - These standard high-level security goals are refined below by defining security objectives as required by the Common Criteria.
+- SG3 maintain the correct operation of the security services provided by the TOE for the Security IC Embedded Software. - SG4 provide random numbers. - 84 These standard high-level security goals are refined below by defining security objectives as required by the Common Criteria (refer to Figure 8).
 Note that the integrity of the TOE is a mean to reach these objectives.